JamesonPaulGlamm/JamBatPU2-assembler/README.md

 Extract the file (if you are not on windows you may have to extract and then compile it)

-Download this repository via zip and extract it Execute "customasm" and give whatever asm file you want to assemble To turn your assembled file into a valid BatPU-2 .mc format do "python3 conv.py insertname.asm insertname.mc" (keep in mind you don't have to use .asm or .mc, you can use whatever)
+Download this repository via zip and extract it Execute "customasm" and give whatever asm file you want to assemble (see template.asm) To turn your assembled file into a valid BatPU-2 .mc format do "python3 conv.py insertname.asm insertname.mc" (keep in mind you don't have to use .asm or .mc, you can use whatever)

 https://github.com/mattbatwings/BatPU-2